 It is not illegal to accidentally capture protected species while commercially fishing, but it is illegal to fail to report the capture.
 All captures and mortalities must be reported accurately.
 Having an Observer on board does not release the vessel from its reporting obligations.
 All protected species landed dead or alive (then returned to sea), including deck strikes, must be recorded via the vessel's ERS as required under the Reporting Regulations.

-Always meet your legal requirements.
+Always know and meet your legal requirements.
 See Appendix 2: 10 Golden Rules for Non-Fish Protected Species Reporting Requirements.
+Crew to report all captures to bridge/captain.